shortcuts/no-neck-pain.nvim/README.md

 </table>
 </div>

-This is all you need!
-Call `:NoNeckPain` once installed to toggle it.
+## ☄ Getting started

+> **Note**:
-If you wish to enable the plugin on Neovim start: [-> take a look at the guide <-](https://github.com/shortcuts/no-neck-pain.nvim/wiki/Automate-no-neck-pain-enabling)
+> Wish to start Neovim with the plugin enabled automatically?
+[Take a look at the guide](https://github.com/shortcuts/no-neck-pain.nvim/wiki/Automate-no-neck-pain-enabling)

+No configuration/setup steps needed!
+Sit back, relax and call `:NoNeckPain`.

 ## ⚙ Configuration

+> **Note**:
+> Need some inspiration on customizing your experience?
+[Take a look at the showcase](https://github.com/shortcuts/no-neck-pain.nvim/wiki/Showcase)

+<details>
+<summary>Click to unfold the full list of options with their default values</summary>

-> The options are also available in Neovim by using:
+> **Note**: The options are also available in Neovim by using:
 > - `:h NoNeckPain.options` to see the plugin options.
 > - `:h NoNeckPain.bufferOptions` to see the buffer options.

-<details>
-<summary>Click to unfold the full list of options</summary>

 ```lua
 require("no-neck-pain").setup({